Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 Whenever a magic effect is created, the threads of the Weave intertwine, twist, and fold to make the effect possible.

-When characters use divination spells such as *detect magic* or *identify*, they glimpse the Weave.
+When characters use Divination spells such as *detect magic* or *identify*, they glimpse the Weave.
 A spell such as *dispel magic* smooths the Weave.
 Spells such as *antimagic field* rearrange the Weave so that magic flows around, rather than through the area affected by the spell.
 And in places where the Weave is damaged or torn, magic works in unpredictable ways—or not at all.

 ## The Schools of Magic